 In April 2013 the ERA announced that it would be engaging an independent party to conduct an investigation into the 36 MW bid process following public statements being made by its former managing director concerning alleged irregularities with the process.
-The Company is becoming increasingly concerned that the ongoing delays in the process to secure firm generating capacity may lead to inadequate installed generation capacity given that 18 MW of the 36 MW capacity was intended to have been installed for July 2014 to serve the needs of Grand Cayman.
-However the Company will explore all options, including temporary generation solutions to mitigate the threat of extended power outages for the summer of 2014.
+In July 2013 the ERA announced that, in its view, as a result of unavoidable and unforeseen delays, the timetable and various milestones provided for in the solicitation cannot now be achieved and that it had taken the decision to cancel the solicitation process.
+CUC remains committed to providing a reliable electricity service to Grand Cayman.
+The need for additional firm generating capacity remains and in light of the ERA's decision to cancel the solicitation, the Company will explore all cost effective options with the ERA, including temporary generation solutions, to meet reserve margin requirements for the summer of 2014 and until those firm capacity needs can be met.